robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 ------------------------------------

-Both when executing test cases and when post-processing outputs, it is possible to get command line help with the option :opt:`--help` and its short version :opt:`-h`.
+Both when executing test cases and when post-processing outputs, it is possible to get command line help with the option :option:`--help (-h)`.
 These help texts have a short general overview and briefly explain the available command line options.

-All runner scripts also support getting the version information with the option :opt:`--version`.
+All runner scripts also support getting the version information with the option :option:`--version`.
 This information also contains Python or Jython version and the platform type::

    $ pybot --version